 by Susan Van Kirk

 Check out other mystery articles, reviews, book giveaways & mystery short stories in our mystery section.
 And join our mystery Facebook group to keep up with everything mystery we post, and have a chance at some extra giveaways.
-Be sure to check out our new mystery podcast too with mystery short stories, and first chapters read by local actors.
-A new episode just went up.
+Also listen to our new mystery podcast where mystery short stories and first chapters are read by actors!
+They are also available on Apple Podcasts, Google Podcasts, and Spotify.
+A new episode just went up!

 Disclosure: This post contains links to an affiliate program, for which we receive a few cents if you make purchases.
 KRL also receives free copies of most of the books that it reviews, that are provided in exchange for an honest review of the book.